gpedic/ex_q/README.md

 ```

-## Comparison to `with`
+## Why use Q?

-A major benefit of using ExQ over `with` is that the results of all steps before an error are available and the step which produced the error is also easily identifiable.
+A major benefit of using ExQ is that the results of all steps before an error are available and the step which produced the error is also easily identifiable.

+Compare the following two snippets:

 ```elixir
   user_id = 1234